Michaelangel007/unofficial_nox_archaist_utilities/README.md

 # Before you change the font

-**NOTE:** You need to start/continue a Nox Archaist game before you can switch the font!
+**NOTE:** You need to start/continue a _Nox Archaist_ game before you can switch the font!
 At this time you _CAN NOT_ change the font from the Main Menu -- only in-game.

+To clarify, you can either:

+* Start _Nox Archaist_, toggle the font, reboot, replace `FONT2` with a new font, reboot again, or
+* Replace `FONT2` with a new font, reboot, Start _Nox Archaist_, toggle the font, and reboot.

+We'll use the former steps.

-1. Start Nox Archaist
+1. Start _Nox Archaist_
 2. Either continue or make a new game.
 3. When you see your avatar in game: